Victoria government logo

 Frequency: Every 3 years

-Contents (what it is, what data is there): Survey results of Victorian school leavers who completed Year 12 or equivalent in the previous year and who agreed to participate in the survey.
+On Track Survey results are of Victorian school leavers who completed Year 12 or equivalent in the previous year and who agreed to participate in the survey.
 The On Track survey seeks to offer a consistent and comprehensive approach to monitoring the transitions of school leavers; Report the information to schools, TAFE institutions and other education providers, organisations concerned with assisting young people, policy makers, parents and students.
 The survey includes data on:

 • Total number of students completed year 12